 Analyze Your iPhone Storage Properly

 Before rushing to delete anything, it helps to understand what’s actually hogging your iPhone storage.
 Truth is, we all use our phones differently, and your storage issues probably look very different from mine.
-To learn how to free up space on iPhone properly, you should first head to Settings > General > iPhone Storage.
+To learn how to free up storage on iPhone properly, you should first head to Settings > General > iPhone Storage.

 There, you’ll see a color-coded bar showing how your storage is being used across different categories – Apps, Photos, Media, iOS, and System Data.
 Below this overview, you’ll find a list of all your apps, sorted by how much space they’re consuming.
 This gives you an immediate visual of what’s eating your storage, and it’s likely that it will align with one of the three following iPhone storage personalities:

-• The memory hoarder: Are you the person who can’t stop snapping photos?
+- The memory hoarder: Are you the person who can’t stop snapping photos?
 My wife’s iPhone, for example, is bursting with over 15,000 family photos – everything from important events to blurry pictures of every single thing my daughter has drawn since she was born.
 For someone like this, photos and videos can easily eat up more than 50% of all available storage space.

 How to Clear Storage on iPhone